jgabaut/amboso/README.md

 ## bin/

 Contains a directory for each supported tag (directories **must** start with an extra v prepended to the tag name, like so:

-## kazoj/

-Contains a directory for each test group, ATM there's one for successful tests and one for failures.
-The two subdirectories **must** be called, respectively:
-- `bone` : The general directory, for successful tests
-- `kulpo` : The error directory, for failure tests

-You should have your own `kazoj` directory (which you can specify in `stego.lock`), in your super-repo.
-Maybe run it with your `anvil` symlink?

 ```
 super-repo